 Ideally you want the hardness of the calcium level in your swimming pool to be between 200 and 400 ppm (parts per million).
 Whenever it reaches a level of 1000 ppm, maintaining the other factors in your pool water chemistry will be practically impossible.
 These include:

 When your swimming pool water has a low calcium content, it has a tendency to dissolve calcium carbonate from other areas.

 For example, there are many pools that have finishes that are either made of cement or plaster.

 Calcium carbonate is one of the main component in these types of pool surfaces.

 Here are some of the problems that these types of swimming pool and spa environment cause:

 High levels of this part of your pool water chemistry, could result in several problems which include:

-Lowering your swimming pool's total alkalinity in this area of your pool water chemistry, is very difficult.
+Lowering your swimming pool's total alkalinity of your pool water chemistry, is very difficult.
 This process often requires you to partially drain your pool or spa and refill it.
-When refilling your pool or spa, you would want to use make up or source water that has a very low level of hardness.
+When refilling your swimming pool or spa, you would want to use make-up or source water that has a very low level of calcium hardness.

 In some cases, you can pass your make up water through a water softener to reduce its calcium level.
 In order for you to maintain a balanced saturation index, you can lower both your pH and total alkalinity levels to compensate for the higher hardness of calcium in your water.